osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 Let's take the following system types one by one.

 1. **Computing Jobs:** Using cloud solution is very suitable for this type of system.
 This system requires intensive computing power when the data is present but it may not require it for most of the time.
 So, Elastic Scaling is an important attribute for this system.
 Moreover; It requires to have a queuing system between instances and Amazon provide a service called Amazon Simple Queue Service.
-There is also a new offering in Amazon that lets the user lease per second rather than per hour (NOTE:  https://aws.amazon.com/blogs/aws/new-per-second-billing-for-ec2-instances-and-ebs-volumes/) Availability is dependent on the amount of data to be processed.
+There is also a new offering in Amazon that lets the user lease per second rather than per hour[^3] Availability is dependent on the amount of data to be processed.
 If it requires several instances can be created and later destroyed.
 Lastly, this system requires a reliable storage for the processed data and this can be provided by the cloud services.

 2. **Computing Stream:** This type might have an evenly distributed work load through time so that Elastic Scaling might not be an important attribute.
 But, still, the cloud solution can provide benefit to the performance of the system.
 Moreover; the Scalability, Availability and Reliability are the same as in the first example.